 Hyperlinks are a crucial part of how we navigate our digital world.
 Whether it’s something in an email, text message, on a website, or even in a document, the ability to click a link and open a Web page or online media can make navigating the Internet much simpler.
-In Microsoft Word, a hyperlink includes an underline in default, but your document needs might dictate that the underline needs to be removed.
+In Microsoft Word, a hyperlink includes an underline by default, but your document needs might dictate that the underline needs to be removed.

 Word document formatting can come in a variety of different options, so whether you need to double space your document or customize your page numbering, you are likely to find out that there are a considerable number of different menus for styling.